haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 ### 8.0.7 (2021/08/09)

 * Improve performance for listing deleted files in trash
-* [fix] Update expire date for new guest invitation if there is an old expired invitation
-* [fix] Fix FORCE_PASSWORD_CHANGE does not force the new user to change their password if the user is added by admin
+* [fix] Fix FORCE_PASSWORD_CHANGE does not force the new user to change the password if the user is added by admin
 * [fix] Fix setting a webdav password when 2FA enabled
 * [fix] Fix search in a shared sub-folder
 * [fix] Remove watermark shown in Collabora integration